Plenty of free and low-cost ways to have fun in Champaign-Urbana this summer

 22. Curtis Orchard: Could it be almost time for Curtis Orchard to open?
 Just a few more weeks.
 Picking season takes a little longer to arrive, but the goats will be out and the cider donuts will be in the oven.
 Opening day is July 20, according to its website.

 23. Special library events: In summer, our local libraries come to life.
 Visit one that’s new to you; some have indoor play spaces (and free A/C.) Champaign Public Library is a popular choice among Champaign-Urbana families.
 That being said, many of the libraries in the smaller towns around C-U are not to be ignored; they have robust programming calendars, too.
 Plenty of options for school-age kids in addition to the younger tots, and they are all listed on our calendar.

 24. Learn to fish: Kaufman Lake is among the venues that offer free fishing lessons.
 Equipment is provided but you must register in advance.
 If you’d like to venture out on your own, we have a list of places to try.

 25. Bike along the Kickapoo Rail Trail, and others: When you’re biking as a family, you probably have two goals for your journey: somewhere out of the way of major traffic, and somewhere that’s not too strenuous for little peddlers.
 We take you to some of our favorite riding spots in the area.

 26. Have a picnic!
 Kids begging to eat out of the house?
 Pack up the basket and head outdoors, changing up your feeding routine — without having to pay for a restaurant.
 There are so many great places to eat outdoors in our community.
-We have a list of favorite spots.

 27. See one of the lesser known museums in Champaign County: Folks have fallen in love with the Champaign County History Museum.